Livingston-James 5/ Plum Ridge

 Current Projects

 James-Livingston 5 is bounded by E. Mound St. to the north, Big Walnut Park to the east, I-70 to the south and Striebel Rd. to the west.
-Livingston-James 5 is divided into three project areas:
+Livingston-James 5 is divided into four project areas:

-Astor-Bernhard (Striebel Rd. to S. Hamilton between E. Mound St. and E. Livingston)
+• Astor-Bernhard (Striebel Rd. to S. Hamilton between E. Mound St. and E. Livingston)

-Thurston-Grimsby (S. Hamilton to Marble Dr. between Ludington and Errington)
+• Thurston-Grimsby (S. Hamilton to Marble Dr. between Ludington and Errington)

-Gertrude-Lattimer (Shady Lane to Gertrude and Lattimer between E. Main St. and I-70)
+• Gertrude-Lattimer (Shady Lane to Gertrude and Lattimer between E. Main St. and I-70)

-Plum Ridge (east of 270, between Plum Ridge and Rosehill Rd.)
+• Plum Ridge (east of 270, between Plum Ridge and Rosehill Rd.)

 Project Map

-Green Infrastructure Construction: 2025
+Green Infrastructure Construction

 Rain gardens and porous pavement sites are installed.
 During this time other city infrastructure work may occur, such as waterline upgrades or sidewalk installations.

-Lateral Lining and Roofwater Redirection: 2029
+Sump Pumps And Roofwater Redirection: 2029

 Project Milestones & Events

-Preliminary Design Meeting
+Preliminary Design Meeting (Green Infrastructure)

 Meeting Details

-Detailed Design Meeting
+Detailed Design

 Meeting Details